Trump Vs. Time Magazine ‘Person Of The Year’ — Was He Or Was He Not Told He Was In The Running?

 According to the Washington Post, these are the other names in the running for Time’s Person of the Year award: “Stephen K. Bannon, singer Ariana Grande, San Juan Mayor Carmen Yulín Cruz, football player Colin Kaepernick, French President Emmanuel Macron, former FBI director James B. Comey, special counsel Robert S. Mueller III, late-night host Jimmy Kimmel, Sen. John McCain (R-Ariz.), Canadian Prime Minister Justin Trudeau, North Korean leader Kim Jong Un, Crown Prince Mohammed bin Salman of Saudi Arabia, Pope Francis and women who have shared their stories about being sexually harassed or assaulted using the hashtag #MeToo.”

-According to The Washington Post, Trump was passed over for Time Magazine’s Person of the Year in 2015 when he was in the running, it went to German Chancellor Angela Merkel.
+According to the Washington Post, Trump was passed over for Time Magazine’s Person of the Year in 2015 when he was in the running, it went to German Chancellor Angela Merkel.
 Last year Trump was Time’s Person of the Year, which he claimed was a “very, very, great honor.”

 Time Magazine hits back after Donald Trump claims he snubbed 'Person of the Year' award https://t.co/wtoJylgLGE pic.twitter.com/2JBcvUHIIZ